Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

-Students must demonstrate proficiency in performing classical guitar music to the instructors satisfaction to complete the course.
+Students must demonstrate proficiency in performing classical guitar music to the instructor s satisfaction to complete the course.

 Textbooks Resources